 Students may take courses from more than one pathway for credit.
-The current credit requirements for graduation from grade 12 are: one 10 level credit and one 20 level credit in mathematics.
+The current credit requirements for graduation from grade 12 are one 10 level credit and one 20 level credit in mathematics.

-The Ministry of Education recommends that grade 10 students take both grade 10 courses to give the students an idea of the mathematics in each of the pathway.
-This will also make transitions easier for those students who wish to change pathways partway through their high school years.
+The Ministry of Education recommends that grade 10 students take both grade 10 courses to expose them to the mathematics in each pathway.
+This also will make transitions easier for those students who wish to change pathways partway through their high school years.